RohitJacob/AOL-Exploratory-Analysis/README.md

 ##### b.
 Which queries do not typically lead to a click ?
 - Mispelled and Vulgar searches

-I checked if there was a correlation between the time of day and the number of NaN results,and these were my findings.
+To begin with, I checked if there was a correlation between the time of day and the number of NaN results,and these were my findings.

 ![Queries By Day](Visuals/SufferingUsers.png)